melvinsh/laravel-quickstart/readme.md

 - Set timezone to Europe/Amsterdam in [app / config / app.php].

-- Included Bootstrap, jQuery in [public].
+- Included Bootstrap, jQuery and DataTables in [public].
 - Created nice and simple view structure + bootstrap example.

 - Added User signup and authentication + messages and errors.